Chobe NP

-The Chobe National Park is situated in northern Botswana and is home to large herds of elephants, giraffes, hippo’s, many species of antelope and a great variety of birds.
+The Chobe National Park is situated in northern Botswana and is home to a large variety of wildlife.
+Animals you can see in Chobe National Park include elephants, giraffes, hippo’s, many species of antelope and birds.
 The Chobe and Zambezi Rivers form the northern boundary of the park, as well as the boundaries between Botswana, Namibia and Zambia.
-The park, in the heart of southern Africa, is a popular safari destination as it offers a variety of options to view the abundant wildlife.
+The park, in the heart of southern Africa, is a popular safari destination as it offers a various options to view the abundant wildlife.
 Visitors get to see the animals up close on any of the land and water-based safaris whilst plane tours offer spectacular aerial views of the park.
-The best time to visit the Chobe National Park is during the winter months but in principle, there’s plenty of wildlife spotting opportunities throughout the year.
+The best time to visit the Chobe National Park (map) is from May to September (during the dry/winter season) but in principle, there’s plenty of wildlife spotting opportunities throughout the year.

 I visited in the winter and was blown away by the beauty of the region.
 It was cold, especially in the mornings and evenings, but the spectacular wildlife sightings – and the warm blankets – more than compensated for the chill factor.
 I stayed on the Zambezi Queen, a safari cruise boat and made various excursions to the park by boat and jeep.
 After my first day at the park, I knew it for sure… I was spellbound by the stunning natural beauty and tranquility of the park.